 Would any of these really be enough?
 Would we say, having come to the sea but not being able to cross, at least we witnessed the revelation of God's power?
 Or is it that we should recognize the miracle at each step?

 There is a Persian and Iraqi custom for everyone to grab scallions and hit each other on the head during Dayeinu.
-There are also communities that do this playlet with scallions earlier in the seder.
+Some communities do a similar playlet with scallions earlier in the seder, at Avadim Hayyinu or 'avodah kashah.